bibekpandey0521/MultiTenant/README.md

 }
 ```

-Configurations are applied using:
+Configurations can be applied using:

 ```csharp
 builder.ApplyConfigurationsFromAssembly(
     typeof(DbConfigurations).Assembly);
 ```

-This keeps the `DbContext` clean and makes database configuration easier to maintain.
+This keeps database configuration organized and prevents the `DbContext` from becoming too large.

 ---